 This section provides information on the Chronic Absenteeism per EDFacts definition: percent of unduplicated number of K – 12 students enrolled in a school for at least 10 days and absent for 10% or more days during the 2021-22 school year.

 If you have difficulty accessing the information from the website, hard copies of the reports are available at the district or campus office.
-If you have questions about the information, please contact Insert contact information.
+If you have questions about the information, please contact MISD Business Office at 806-779-2571.

-If the report cards will be discussed at a parent meeting, insert information about the meeting place and time.

 Sincerely,

-Insert Superintendent’s or Principal’s name
+Johnny James, Interim Superintendent